syntruth/Dice-Bag/readme.md

 number is given for this option, it is assumed to be the same as the number of sides on the die.
 Thus, '1d6e' is the same as '1d6e6'.

-**~#** - this denotes how many dice to drop from the tally.
-These dice are dropped *before* any dice are kept with !# below.
-So, '5d6 ~2' means roll five 6-sided dice and drop the lowest 2 values.
+**d#** - this denotes how many dice to drop from the tally.
+These dice are dropped *before* any dice are kept with k# below.
+So, '5d6 d2' means roll five 6-sided dice and drop the lowest 2 values.
 If the given value (combined with how many dice to keep) are greater than the number of dice in the xDx string, this value will be reset to 0.

-**!#** - this denotes how many dice to keep out of the number of dice rolled, keeping the highest values from the roll.
-Thus, '4d6 !3' means to roll four 6-sided dice and keep the best 3 values.
+**k#** - this denotes how many dice to keep out of the number of dice rolled, keeping the highest values from the roll.
+Thus, '4d6 k3' means to roll four 6-sided dice and keep the best 3 values.
 If the given value (combined with how many dice to drop) are greater than the number of dice in the xDx string, this value will be reset to 0.